Booklordofthedings/Booklordofthedings/README.md

-# Hello Im Booklordofthedings or Jannis von Hagen
+# Hello Im Jannis von Hagen
-depending on if I know you irl or dont.

 I am still a highschool student and havent decided on a field of computer science that I want to work in, although Game- and Webdevelopment are two of the things that I really like so far.